-Zac Seidler is a current PhD student at The University of Sydney and registered psychologist.
+Zac Seidler is a registered psychologist and current PhD student at The University of Sydney.
 Zac is a strong advocate for improving men's access to the mental health care that they want and need, rather than what is easiest.
 Whenever he broaches the topic of male depression with friends everyone sighs and says "not the men thing again," and that's how he knows the message is getting across.
 He loves drumming and is addicted to the ocean, his self-described 'dive therapy'.

 Dr. Haryana Dhillon is a research fellow at The University of Sydney with a strong focus on reducing barriers to help-seeking.
 She has worked extensively in Cancer research and is looking to use her knowledge about what works in oncology to try and improve mental health treatment.
 She has a green thumb, is a passionate believer in social justice and a gin connoisseur.